KarlMeierMattern/Full-Stack/JS-notes.md

 		const num = -5;
 		Math.abs(num); // 5
 - `getElementById` returns an element.
 This element has a `classList` property, which allows you to access the class associated with the id.
-This property has a `.remove()` method, which accepts a string representing the class to remove from the element.
+This property has `.remove()` and `add()` methods, which accept a string representing the class to remove or add from the element.

 		const paragraphElement = document.getElementById('paragraph');

+  		// removes the hide class
 		paragraphElement.classList.remove('hide');

--
+  		// adds the hide class
+  		paragraphElement.classList.add('hide');
+- The difference between `innerText` and `innerHTML` is that `innerText` will not render HTML elements, but will display the tags and content as raw text.

+---

+# Learn basic string and array methods by building a music player